codefellows-seattle-javascript-401d10/lab-27-slugram/LAB-32.md

 * write a question and observation on canvas

 # Description
-Today you will add image uploads to your app
+Today you will write service tests

 # TEST
-* Write test for your AUTH service
+* Write test for each method on your auth service
-* Write test for your gallery service
+* Write test for each mothod on your gallery service

 ### POST `/api/signup`
 * use this route to create a user